Helping engineers eliminate repetitive work

 FROM A SIMPLE IDEA

-About four years ago, Industrial Design student Venkatesh Chandrasekar was on the lookout for a topic to write his Master’s thesis on.
+About seven years ago, Industrial Design student Venkatesh Chandrasekar was on the lookout for a topic to write his Master’s thesis on.
 “I realized I found it so frustrating that all the printers of today use consumables like toner or ink,” he says, explaining that those cartridges and toners are expensive and not good for the environment.

 “So I got the idea to create a printer that works without ink.”
 An idea that throughout the years would turn into a growing business.